rbrockerhoff/SwiftChecker/README.md

 Known issues:
 - Crashed on me once when an app quit automatically - haven't been able to reproduce this yet.
-- The BenchmarkParallel() functions take way too long; I'm still testing this.
+- The BenchmarkParallel() functions take way too long; I'm still testing the benchmarks.
+- Must adopt reStructuredText conventions for params and return values.

 Recent changes:
+- Updated for beta 5 - type changes, comparing to nil, etc. Simpler code, too.
+- Still trying to find the correct cast to SecCertificate.
+- Futures now use a custom queue to avoid the 64-thread limit on the main queues.
+- Still messing around with the benchmarking functions.
 - Fixed a bug when applications were automatically quit.
 - Small cosmetic fixes.
 - __conversion() taken out.
 - Some more refactoring for less code.
-- Updated for beta 4.
-Everything marked public or private now!
 - For Debug builds various timing information is printed to the console.
 - General source and comments reorganization, hopefully for better readability.
 - The ProcessInfo class has been split off into its own source file.